If you were struggling to put food on the table for you or your family, it’s likely that other household essentials would also be hard to come by.

 Period care

-Foodbank wants all women to be able to manage their monthly period hygienically, comfortably and with dignity.
-We want to alleviate some of that emotional strain by ensuring access to the period products crucial to living a healthy, active, confident life.
+Our goal is to alleviate some emotional strain by ensuring access to period products – crucial to a healthy, active and confident life.

 Oral care